-Answers given by official Continuing Committee representatives are not official until included in an official rules document such as the Current Rulings, Official Clarifications, or Official Rulings.
-Such answers are highly recommended for use by tournament directors, but the Tournament Director always has the final authority on rulings.
+Answers given by Continuing Committee representatives are not official until included in an official rules document such as the Current Rulings or Rulebook.
+Entries in the Rules Tool are only an advisory reference for tournament directors.
+These rulings are highly recommended for use by tournament directors, but the Tournament Director always has final authority at his or her tournaments.

-This document contains all general rulings issued since the Rulebook v3 and all cardspecific rulings issued since the previous CRD.
-Entries that are new, changed, or expanded since the last Current Rulings document are marked with an asterisk () before the topic.
+This document contains all general rulings issued since the Rulebook v3.
+Entries that are new, changed, or expanded since the last Current Rulings document are marked with an asterisk (\) before the topic.
 These rulings are effective immediately.